gomes-lab/ScIReN/README.md

 pip install pyg_lib torch_scatter torch_sparse torch_cluster torch_spline_conv -f https://data.pyg.org/whl/torch-2.5.0+cu124.html
 ```

-You need to download the PRODA parameters from [this link](https://drive.google.com/file/d/1AGDlybz35n3gHqyNilVthVzOaBkNZAXr/view?usp=sharing), place in the `ENSEMBLE/INPUT_DATA` directory, and unzip.
-One way to download this is using `gdown`:
+The input data can be download [here](https://drive.google.com/file/d/1fQYA2xxeSdu4MLOU25Ej-bQ6eUiFWvXK/view?usp=sharing).
+You can unzip the file in the `BINNS` root directory.
+One way to download the data from the commandline is using `gdown`:

 ```
 pip install gdown
-cd ENSEMBLE/INPUT_DATA
-gdown 1AGDlybz35n3gHqyNilVthVzOaBkNZAXr
+gdown 1fQYA2xxeSdu4MLOU25Ej-bQ6eUiFWvXK
-unzip PRODA_Results_Subset.zip
+unzip BINN_input_data.zip
 ```

-### Alternate commands to install
+### (OLD STUFF, CAN PROBABLY IGNORE) Alternate commands to install

 If installing the `requirements.txt` file did not work, you can try manually installing packages.
 ```